Armed Forces of Ukraine: Attempt at reforms and constant fund shortages

 Until the Euromaidan crisis of 2014, Ukraine retained tight military relations with Russia, inherited from their common Soviet history.
-Common uses for naval bases in the Crimea and joint air defense efforts were the most intense cooperative efforts.
+Common uses for naval bases in Crimea and joint air defence efforts were the most intense cooperative efforts.
 This cooperation was a permanent irritant in bilateral relations, but Ukraine appeared economically dependent on Moscow, and thus unable to break such ties quickly.
 After the election of President Viktor Yanukovych, ties between Moscow and Kyiv warmed, and those between Kyiv and NATO cooled, relative to the Yushchenko years.